pyembed/pyembed.github.io/content/pages/home.md

 ## Getting started ##

-If you want to use REmbed with Markdown, follow the links in the navigation bar at the top of the page.
+If you want to use PyEmbed with Markdown, follow the links in the navigation bar at the top of the page.

-If you're interested in using REmbed within your own project, then you can install the core library using [pip](http://www.pip-installer.org/).
+If you're interested in using PyEmbed within your own project, then you can install the core library using [pip](http://www.pip-installer.org/).

-    pip install rembed
+    pip install pyembed

 ## Compatibility ##

-REmbed has been tested with Python 2.7 and 3.3.
+PyEmbed has been tested with Python 2.7 and 3.3.

 ## Contributing ##

-To report an issue, request an enhancement, or contribute a patch, go to the [REmbed GitHub page](https://github.com/rembed/).
+To report an issue, request an enhancement, or contribute a patch, go to the [PyEmbed GitHub page](https://github.com/pyembed/).